-(i) All figures are after the payment of dividends and taxes.
-The current period NTA is after dividends paid of 3 cents per share and after tax paid of 0.8 cents per share.
+- (i) All figures are after the payment of dividends and taxes.
+The current period NTA is after dividends paid of 5 cents per share and after tax paid of 0.9 cents per share. - (ii) Net Tangible Assets after realised tax includes a provision for tax on realised gains from the Company's Investment Portfolio.
+It excludes any tax on unrealised gains and deferred tax, which are represented in the Net Tangible Assets after tax line.